-approval means an approval in force under Division 3 of the Protection of the Environment Operations (Clean Air) Regulation 2021.

-domestic waste means waste, other than vegetation, that is of a kind and quantity ordinarily generated on a domestic premises.
+approval means an approval in force under the Protection of the Environment Operations (Clean Air) Regulation 2022 domestic waste means waste, other than vegetation, that is of a kind and quantity ordinarily generated on a domestic premises.

 open burning (sometimes referred to as backyard burning or pile burning) is defined as the act of burning anything in the open air.